kristithrasher/-Credit_Rish_Analysis/README.md

-I used Ensemble Classifiers to Predict Credit Risk Trained and compared two different ensemble classifiers by resampling the dataset, checked the count
+I used Ensemble Classifiers to Predict Credit Risk

+Trained and compared two different ensemble classifiers by resampling the dataset, checked the count
- the classification report:
-Precision: Precision is the measure of how reliable a positive classification is.
-From our results, the precision for the good loan applications can be determined by the ratio TP/(TP + FP),
-Recall: Recall is the ability of the classifier to find all the positive samples.
-It can be determined by the ratio: TP/(TP + FN), A low recall is indicative of a large number of false negatives.
-F1 score: F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.
-Support: Support is the number of actual occurrences of the class in the specified dataset.

 * Balanced Random Forest Classifier